kjon-life/vscode-paste-image/ISSUES.md

 The `inflight` package is deprecated and reported to leak memory.
 We need to find and implement a better alternative.

 ### Tasks:
-- [ ] Identify direct and transitive dependencies that use `inflight`
+- [x] Identify direct and transitive dependencies that use `inflight`
-- [ ] Research alternatives (lru-cache is suggested in the warning)
+- [x] Research alternatives (lru-cache is suggested in the warning)
-- [ ] Update dependencies or implement workarounds
+- [x] Update dependencies or implement workarounds (Added to resolutions in package.json)
 - [ ] Verify no memory leaks in the updated implementation

 **Labels:** dependencies, performance, bug

 ---

-## Issue 5: Remove Unnecessary @types/electron Dependency
+## Issue 5: Remove Unnecessary @types/electron Dependency (COMPLETED - NOT REQUIRED)

 **Title:** Remove Unnecessary @types/electron Dependency